RM550/Python-Scope/README.md

 access_global()
 ```
-- **📝 Explanation:** The global variable `global_num` is read-only unless explicitly declared as global within the function.
+- **📝 Explanation:**
+  1. The global variable `global_num` is accessed inside the function without modification.
+  2. This shows how global variables can be used for read-only purposes when needed.

 ---